openshift/enhancements/enhancements/baremetal/debuggability-of-baremetal-ipi-deployment.md

 #### Infrastructure Automation (Terraform)

-Bare metal IPI relies on terraform to provision a libvirt bootstrap virtual machine, and bare metal control plane hosts.
+Bare metal IPI relies on terraform to provision a libvirt bootstrap virtual machine and the bare metal control plane hosts.
 We use `terraform-provider-libvirt` and `terraform-provider-ironic` to accomplish those goals.

-terraform-provider-ironic reports failures when it cannot reach the Ironic API, or a control plane host fails to provision.
-In both cases, we do not provide useful information to the user about what to do.
+Both providers report failures when encountered, but there's usually little information provided to the user about what to do in the OpenShift context.
+Given a specific terraform error, the installer should provide specific information to the user about how to continue troubleshooting.

 #### Bootstrap Failures

-The bootstrap runs a couple of baremetal-specific services, including Ironic and a utility that populates hardware information for the control plane hosts.
+The bootstrap runs a couple of baremetal-specific services, including Ironic and a utility that populates hardware details for the control plane hosts.

 Bootstrap typically fails for baremetal when we can't download the machine-os image into our local HTTP cache.
 Less common, but still